justinbansal/daily-js-projects/README.md

 ### Carousel Slider

-How would I go about building a carousel slider from scratch?
+How would I go about building a carousel from scratch?